Viny2106/Viny2106/README.md

-Sou iniciante na área de desenvolvimento de software, atualmente fazendo cursos para aprimorar minhas habilidades.
-Tenho entusiasmo em aprender novas tecnologias e construir projetos que possam fazer a diferença.
+Sou iniciante na área de desenvolvimento de software, atualmente dedicando-me a cursos para aprimorar minhas habilidades.
+Tenho grande entusiasmo por aprender novas tecnologias e criar projetos que possam fazer a diferença.

 I'm a beginner in the field of software development, currently taking courses to improve my skills.
 I'm enthusiastic about learning new technologies and building projects that can make a difference.